 “A lot of vendors say their product is sustainably sourced from the hills of California.
 Unless they can say exactly where it’s grown, we can be pretty sure it’s stolen,” said Rose Ramirez, an ethnobotanist who lives in San Diego County and who is of Chumash and Yaqui descent.

-The following year, the department arrested 24 people for poaching white sage, according to police records.
+The following year, the department arrested 24 people for poaching white sage, police records show.
 According to Goodman, deputies have used helicopters, infrared cameras and a bloodhound to surveil the area in the past, but a dwindling budget means just a few rangers are charged with patrolling the 1,200-acre area.

-Susan Leopold, director of United Plant Savers, a non-profit dedicated to protecting native medicinal plants of the United States and Canada, calls the North Etiwanda Preserve the "mecca of the white sage mafia."
+Susan Leopold, director of United Plant Savers, a non-profit dedicated to protecting native medicinal plants in the U.S. and Canada, calls the North Etiwanda Preserve the “mecca of the white sage mafia.”

 “The North Etiwanda Preserve is very unique, ecologically speaking, and white sage grows in big, lush clusters that don’t appear anywhere else in California.
 It’s easy to pick a lot quickly in the preserve,” said Leopold.
 (Under state law, white sage in this specific area is protected under the California Endangered Species Act.)

-Goodman is putting his second retirement to good use, too.
-He and a group of 12 core volunteers at the Cucamonga Foothills Preservation Alliance patrol the foothills, educating their neighbors on what to look out for and reporting suspected poachers to local law enforcement.
-The alliance has aided in the confiscation of 200 pounds of sage seeds and thousands of pounds of the harvested plant.
+Goodman and a group of 12 core volunteers at the Cucamonga Foothills Preservation Alliance patrol the foothills of the preserve, educating their neighbors on what to look out for and reporting suspected poachers to local law enforcement.
+The alliance has aided in the confiscation of 200 pounds of sage seeds and thousands of pounds of harvested white sage.